doc-detective/doc-detective.github.io/docs/get-started/actions/runShell.md

 The `runShell` action runs a shell command or script on the local machine and evaluates the results, extending Doc Detective's testing capabilities to anything you can script.

+`runShell` uses your device's native shell (`cmd` on Windows, `bash` or other default shell on macOS/Linux) to execute the command in the context of the current user.

+You can specify the command directly as a string or use an object for more options:

+- **String Shorthand:** Provide the command string directly as the value for the `runShell` key.
+- **Object Format:** Use an object with the following properties:
+  - `command`: (Required) The command or script to execute.
+  - `args`: (Optional) An array of arguments to pass to the command.
+  - `workingDirectory`: (Optional) The directory in which to run the command.
+  - `timeout`: (Optional) Maximum duration in milliseconds to wait for the command to complete.
+  - `exitCodes`: (Optional) An array of acceptable exit codes.
+If the command's exit code is not in this list, the step fails (default: `[0]`).
+  - `stdio`: (Optional) A string or regular expression to validate against the command's combined stdout and stderr.
+If the output doesn't match, the step fails.
+Regex must start and end with `/` (e.g., `/^hello world.*/`).
+  - *Output Saving:* You can also save the command's output using `path`, `directory`, `maxVariation`, and `overwrite` properties.
+See the [`runShell`](/docs/references/schemas/runShell) reference for details.

+**Setting Variables:** To capture output into variables for later steps, use the step-level `variables` object.
+You can assign values based on the command's output using expressions like `runShell.stdout`, `runShell.stderr`, or `runShell.output` (combined stdio).

 > For comprehensive options, see the [`runShell`](/docs/references/schemas/runShell) reference.

-`runShell` uses your device's native shell (`cmd` on Windows, `bash` on macOS and Linux) to execute the command.
-The command is executed in the context of the current user.

-`runShell` can evaluate commands in two ways:

-- **Exit code**: The command's exit code is checked against a list of expected exit codes set in the `exitCodes` parameter.
-If the command's exit code exists in the list of expected codes, the step passes. `exitCodes` defaults to `[0]`.
-You can specify non-zero exit codes to test for failure conditions.
-- **Output**: If the expected output (as set in the `output` parameter) exists in the command's actual output (both stdout and stderr), the step passes.
-You can specify expected output as a string or a regular expression.
-To use a regular expression, the string must start and end with a forward slash, like in `/^hello world.*/`.

-You can also set variables based on the command's output with the `setVariables` parameter.
-This is useful for capturing the output of a command and using it in subsequent steps.
-Each variable is set based on a regular expression match of the command's output.

 ## Examples

 Here are a few ways you might use the `runShell` action:

-### Run a simple command
+### Run a simple command (string shorthand)

 This example prints "hello world" to the output.